agaveingit/django-myapps/README.md

 There are, library that do exactly the same.
 But it sure is fun to reecreate that.

+### QR Generator

+It's just meh, so easy.
+I use library to do that 😂

 ## Contribution ⬆️

 Feel free to contribute to this repo.
 Or just clone it for yourself.